Yungkc0/TCP_IM/docs/Protocol.md

         IM_ROOMKEY  0x0a   S    U   E(roomkey)   send key of chat room IM_HEART    0x0b   U    S   ---          heater packet

-				n is the length of data(equal to N-27). formID and toID are both 16 bit integer, specially S is server's number 0x00, AU is mean all other users number 0xff. rand is a 20 bytes list of 20 random numbers. data is a N-25 bytes string.
+				n is the length of data(equal to N-27) which must be integral multiple of 8, and maximum value of N is 1024 so that maximum length of data is n-27 bytes. formID and toID are both 16 bit integer, specially S is server's number 0x00, AU is mean all other users number 0xff. rand is a 20 bytes list of 20 random numbers. data is a N-25 bytes string.